-Melissa Padham-Maass (Artistic Director, Ballet, Pointe, Mommy and Me, Modern Dance) received her early dance training at the Dancer’s Studio in Warwick, NY under the direction of Lucinda Henry.
+Melissa Padham-Maass (Artistic Director, Ballet, Creative Movement, Contemporary) received her early dance training at the Dancer’s Studio in Warwick, NY under the direction of Lucinda Henry.
 Melissa holds a BFA with honors from the Conservatory of Dance at Purchase College (SUNY) and an MSc in Dance Science from Trinity Laban Conservatoire of Music and Dance in London.
 Her research from Laban was presented at the IADMS conference in Seattle Washington in October 2013 and published in the Journal of Dance Medicine and Science.
 Melissa graduated from NYU’s Tisch School of the Arts with an MFA in Dance in May 2014.

 Melissa has been performing professionally both in NYC and around the country with Forces of Nature Dance Theatre since 2005 and Darrah Carr Dance since 2006.